 If you are interested in browsing the library stacks for titles related to African American Studies, a good place to start is the lower level of the McNichols Campus Library in the E184-E185 call number range.
 However, books on African Americans may be found throughout the collection.
 To get a sense of additional potentially useful subject headings - and corresponding Library of Congress call numbers, which determine where books are housed on the shelves - please visit Princeton University Library's Browsing African American Studies page.
 These comprehensive tables illustrate areas in which other relevant books may be found.
 Please note, however, that the Detroit Mercy Libraries may not have books in all of these call number ranges.

 Browsing the collection online is also possible through the library catalog.
-(See box lower on this page for tips on how to search the catalog).
-Once you find a book you are interested, scroll to the bottom of the catalog record to "Virtual Browse."
+Once you find a book you are interested in, scroll to the bottom of the catalog record to "Virtual Browse."
 Virtual Browse is an electronic view of what you can expect to find on the physical shelf next to the title you are looking for.

-If you have questions about interdisciplinary research, please contact the librarian listed on the Welcome page of this guide or email edesk@udmercy.edu.
+Questions about interdisciplinary research?
+Contact the librarian listed on the Welcome page of this guide or email edesk@udmercy.edu.

 Some potential terms that may help start your African American Studies research include: